godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_Vector3>` **get_gravity** **(** **)** |const|

-Returns the gravity of the device's accelerometer sensor, if the device has one.
+Returns the gravity of the device's accelerometer, if the device has one.
 Otherwise, the method returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.

 **Note:** This method only works on Android and iOS.
 On other platforms, it always returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.